atawfeek/ebook/README.md

-React Moltin Ecommerce is an app demonstrating the usage of Moltin Javascript API and React
+React + Redux + Moltin Ecommerce is an app demonstrating the usage of Moltin Javascript API, React + Redux

 ## How to run the app
 1. Make sure you have [Create React App](https://github.com/facebookincubator/create-react-app) installed on your system